BrenPatF/Sandbox/bal_num_part/README_bnp.md

 ```
 ## Balanced Number Partitioning problems

-Balanced Number Partitioning problems are a form of bin-fitting problem in which the aim is to distribute numbers across a fixed number of bins in such a way that the nin totals are as close as possible.
+Balanced Number Partitioning problems are a form of bin-fitting problem in which the aim is to distribute numbers across a fixed number of bins in such a way that the bin totals are as close as possible.
 An interesting article in American Scientist, <a href="http://www.americanscientist.org/issues/pub/2002/3/the-easiest-hard-problem" target="_blank">The Easiest Hard Problem</a>, notes that the problem is <em>NP-complete</em>, or <em>certifiably hard</em>, but that simple <em>greedy</em> heuristics often produce a good solution, including one used by schoolboys to pick football teams.

 The blog post considers three variants of the *greedy* algorithm and implements them variously using recursive SQL and PL/SQL.
 The three variants, which are explained in the blog post, are named as follows: